About Sage & Maven

 At Sage & Maven, our intention is to build towards a future where equity and inclusion are positioned as a defining value, and leaders are able to realize their potential by bringing their full, authentic selves to their roles.
 We achieve this by collaborating with you, our partners, to tailor our services to best meet the needs of your organizations or business.

-Ryan is also a rotating host for area drag and burlesque shows.
-He lives in Cleveland Heights with his husband and their dog, Bowser.
+Ryan is also a rotating host for area drag and burlesque shows, and a contributor the Ohio LGBTQ+ publication, the Buckeye Flame.

 Phyllis Harris, MNO Co-Founder, Consultant

-She holds a master’s degree in non-profit management from Case Western Reserve University and a Bachelor of Arts from Baldwin Wallace College.
-She is a graduate of the 2019 class of Leadership Cleveland and was recognized as one of 2020’s most interesting people by Cleveland Magazine.
+Ms. Harris holds a master’s degree in non-profit management from Case Western Reserve University and a Bachelor of Arts from Baldwin Wallace College.
+January 2022 she was recognized by Cleveland Magazine as one of CLE’s 500.